conduktor/conduktor-docs/docs/platform/support/important-notices.md

 **Why are we making this change?**

-By removing the number of services started by default, this provides a performance optimisation for customers that are not currently using Testing.
+By removing the number of services started by default on-premise, this provides a performance optimisation for customers that are not currently using Testing.

 ---